goldginkgo/get-silver-fern-visa/README.md

    ruby get_silver_fern_visa.rb -u USERNAME -p PASSWORD -i APPLICATION_ID -g GMAIL_ADDRESS -d GMAIL_PASSWORD -m MAIL1,MAIL2,MAIL3 -c
    ```
    Please give your Gmail information for sending emails.
-   Emails will be sent to all email addresses you provided if SFV is reopen.
+   Emails will be sent to all email addresses provided by -m option if SFV is reopen.
    Make sure you turned on your mobile phone notification for all email applications.

 7. Execute the following command to launch a browser to do the operations automatically before payment.